How Performance Marketing Accelerates B-to-B Prospecting

 OCTOBER 7, 2010

-If you’re a marketer in a medium-to large-sized B2B company, you’re almost certainly using customer relationship management (CRM) software to track your customers and prospects. encourage you to restrain your enthusiasm.
-The problem is that most of their customers are still struggling to get CRM 1.0 No social map is going to unearth these relationships. right.
+If you’re a marketer in a medium-to large-sized B2B company, you’re almost certainly using customer relationship management (CRM) software to track your customers and prospects.
+I encourage you to restrain your enthusiasm.
+No social map is going to unearth these relationships.